libredeb/lightpad/README.md

 These lines appear in the **.desktop** files located in `/usr/share/applications` as the value of the **Exec=** tag.

+## Force Quit Application

+You can force quit the currently running application by pressing the `START + SELECT` buttons simultaneously on your gamepad.
+This is useful for closing applications that may have frozen or do not have an exit option.

 ## Environment Variable: `LIGHTPAD_CATEGORIES`

 You can control which application categories are displayed in LightPad by setting the `LIGHTPAD_CATEGORIES` environment variable.